Echo Music Prize

 Echo Music Prize (stylised as ECHO, [ˈɛço]) was an accolade by the Deutsche Phono-Akademie, an association of recording companies of Germany to recognize outstanding achievement in the music industry.
-The first ECHO Awards ceremony was held in 1992, and it was set up to honor musical accomplishments by performers for the year 1991, succeeding the Deutscher Schallplattenpreis, which was awarded since 1963.
+The first ECHO Awards ceremony was held in 1992, and was set up to honor musical accomplishments by performers for the year 1991, succeeding the Deutscher Schallplattenpreis, which was awarded from 1963 to 2018.
 Each year's winner was determined by the previous year's sales.
 In April 2018, following controversy regarding that year's ceremony, the Bundesverband Musikindustrie announced the end of the award.

 History

 First held with 370 people in the Flora, Cologne in 1992, the award ceremony in Frankfurt was televised and the classical awards were moved to a separate event, Echo Klassik, in Cologne in 1994.
 Until 1995, only invited guests could attend the ceremony.
 It was held in Munich, and in 2001, the venue was moved from Hamburg to Berlin because of subsidies of up to 20 million euros, although a return in 2004 was considered.
 In 2009, the venue in Berlin was moved to Mercedes-Benz Arena.